thoqbk/spring-testing/README.md

 }
 ```

-If the configuration class is not spepcified, Spring will look for configuration embedded in test class
+If the configuration class is not specified, Spring will look for configuration embedded in the test class

 ```java
 @SpringJUnitConfig